alexlorenzo/masked-faces-detection/README.md

 virtualenvs.path = "{cache-dir}/virtualenvs"
 ```

-If you want to execute the code right away, I added a notebook *Mask_Detection_Yolov3_ultralytics.ipynb* that you can run in Google Colab.
+If you want to execute the code right away, I added a notebook *YOLOv3 Startkit", which you can run in Kaggle.

 ### Repository structure
 ```